Ir. Dr. Ts. Zaki Yamani Zakaria

 Dr. Nurzal Effiyana Ghazali

-Dr. Nurzal Effiyana Ghazali received the B.E.
-(2007) Electrical (Telecommunications) degree from Universiti Teknologi Malaysia (UTM).
-She received two M.E. degree, which is from Shibaura Institute of Technology (2010) and UTM (2011).
-She working as a Senior Lecturer in School of Electrical, Faculty of Engineering after received her Ph.D (2016) from UTM.
-She is a research fellow at UTM Centre for Engineering Education (CEE) and an Assistant Honorary Secretary, Society of Engineering Malaysia (SEEM).
+Nurzal Effiyana Ghazali received her Bachelor of Engineering in Electrical (Telecommunications) degree from Universiti Teknologi Malaysia (UTM) in 2007.
+She received two Master of Engineering degree, which is from Shibaura Institute of Technology in 2010 and UTM in 2011.
+She started working as a Senior Lecturer in School of Electrical, Faculty of Engineering after received her Ph.D in 2016 from UTM.
+She is currently a research fellow at UTM Centre for Engineering Education (CEE) and an Assistant Honorary Secretary, Society of Engineering Malaysia (SEEM).
 She is a practitioner in scholarly engineering education practises and involves as facilitator in Outcome Based Education (OBE), Problem Based Learning (PBL) and Student-Centred Learning (SCL) workshops locally and globally.
-She is a reviewer for Education for Chemical Engineers and ASEAN Journal of Engineering Education.
-She is one of the UTM’s Future Ready Educator (FREE) Support Group Leader.
-She has won awards related to education such as Teaching Award and Blended Learning Award.
+She is a reviewer for Education for Chemical Engineers and ASEAN Journal of Engineering Education journals.
+She is also one of the UTM’s Future Ready Educator (FREE) Support Group Leader.
+Due to her dedication and commitment in teaching and research, she has won awards related to education such as Teaching Award and Blended Learning Award.